Poop Peeps! DIY Marshmallow Peeps that look like The Poop Emoji!

 Kicking Out The Kardashians

 Alright, we’re ready to pipe some poop!
 Twist the end of your piping bag shut and break out your baking sheet lined with brown dyed sugar.
-Pipe out the marshmallow directly into the sugar making 2 inch diameter, tightly coiled piles of dookie.
+Pipe out the marshmallow directly into the sugar making 2-inch diameter, tightly coiled piles of dookie.
 Remember you don’t have to squeeze too hard, but you do need to concentrate to get a beautiful BM.
-However, if your Texas Turds are not holding their shape and looking more like runny Mississippi Mud, wait a minute and let the marshmallow cool a bit.
+However, if your Texas Turds are not holding their shape and looking more like runny Mississippi Mud, you should wait a minute and let the marshmallow cool a bit.
 A “Pile of Poo” emoji has 4 levels, so keep that in mind when piping.
-Repeat until the piping bag is empty.
-You should have about 15 to 20 poop peeps.
+Repeat until the piping bag is empty, yielding about 15 to 20 Poop Peeps.

 While they are still tacky, just pick up the brown dyed sugar with your fingers and dump it on top.
-Once there is a light coating, you can even pick it up an dredge it gently in the sugar, or you could keep sprinkling.
-The dredging was most effective though.
+Once there’s a light coating, you can even pick it up an dredge it gently in the sugar.
+You could keep sprinkling, but dredging was most effective.

 Firing A Trump

-OK, we got our poops made!
-Now comes the part where we put on the eyes and mouth.
-What I did was cut slices of mini marshmallows for the whites of the eyes.
-Now simply use candy glue to stick them onto your delicious little dookies.
-For the mouth, cut the mini marshmallow in half longways and then cut that in half so that it makes s semi circle.
-Repeat the process and affix the smile to the poop.
+OK, you’ve got your poops made!
+Now comes the part where you put on the eyes and mouth.
+Cut slices of mini marshmallows for the whites of the eyes.
+Now simply use candy glue to stick them onto your delicious little doodies.
+For the mouth, cut the mini marshmallow in half long ways and then cut that in half so that it makes s semi circle.
+Repeat the process until you have 1 per peep and affix the smile to the poop.
 Last but not least, the pupils!
-So what I did here was dropped a little brown food dye into a teaspoon measure.
-I then took a toothpick and dipped it a little into the brown liquid and carefully dotted in the pupils.
+Drop a little brown food dye into a teaspoon measure.
+Then take a toothpick and dip it a little into the brown liquid and carefully dot in the pupils.

 There ya have it!
 Everything you need to start pinching your own marshmallow loaves.

-Update: So, reader Kristin hit me with some science and gave me the teaspoon measurement for how much dye we need!
+Update: Reader Kristin hit me with some science and gave me the teaspoon measurement for how much dye we need!